-US sends team to probe fatal Tesla crash with no driver
+2 US agencies send teams to probe Tesla crash with no driver

 Investigators haven’t determined how fast the Tesla was driving at the time of the crash, but Herman said it was a high speed.
 He would not say if there was evidence that anyone tampered with Tesla’s system to monitor the driver, which detects force from hands on the wheel.
 The system will issue warnings and eventually shut the car down if it doesn’t detect hands.
 But critics say Tesla’s system is easy to fool.

 KHOU-TV reported that the car was a 2019 Tesla Model S, and the two men found in the car were aged 59 and 69.
+Herman said the car went about 100 feet after running off the road, hit a tree and immediately caught fire.

+Firefighters, he said, used at least 32,000 gallons of water to extinguish the flames fed by the car’s lithium-ion battery, he said.
+Firefighters at the scene contacted Tesla for advice on how to extinguish the blaze and were told just to let it burn out, Herman said.

 The Harris County crash is the 28th to which NHTSA has sent investigators during the past few years.